Talk to the Team

 For teams shipping AI features on regulated data

 Your security team won't let you send customer data to OpenAI.
 Your roadmap says “chatbot in Q3.”
 Philter AI Proxy closes the gap - a drop-in middleware that strips PII out of prompts before they reach the LLM provider, then puts it back on the way out.
 Runs in your VPC.
-Apache 2.0.
+Released under the permissive and business-friendly Apache license.

-• Drop-in proxy for OpenAI, Anthropic, Bedrock - point your SDK at it, nothing else changes
+• Drop-in proxy for OpenAI, Anthropic, Gemini, Ollama - point your SDK at it, nothing else changes

-• PII stripped before prompts leave your perimeter; optionally scrubbed on responses too
+• PII stripped before prompts leave your perimeter

 • RAG ingestion redaction - vector stores can't leak what was never written